Credit Union Deductions

 An employee authorizes a deduction to a credit union by:

-- Completing the authorization form provided by the credit union
+- Completing an authorization form provided by the credit union and returning it to the credit union.

-The credit union then forwards the form to the employing state agency.
+The credit union will forward completed authorization forms it receives to the employing state agency.

-The employing state agency must process the authorization and establish the deduction no later than the first workday of the second month following the month in which the agency receives the notification.
+The employing state agency must process the authorization and establish the deduction no later than the first workday of the second month following the month when the agency receives the notification.

-The agency receives the authorization form on the fifth day of March.
+The agency receives the authorization form on March 5.
 The deduction must be in effect for the payroll the employee will receive on the first workday of May.

-State agencies receiving an authorization form that does not appear to follow the Comptroller-approved format should contact the Statewide Systems Operations & Payroll Policy USPS, SPRS, HRIS Help Desk (512) 463-4008.
+State agencies receiving an authorization form that does not appear to follow the Comptroller-approved format should contact Payroll Policy at (512) 475-5615 or email@example.com.

 Note: Neither the Comptroller’s office nor any other state agency is liable for any damages or other consequences resulting from a state employee authorizing an incorrect amount for a deduction.